-- 6.5 While CIL rates are expressed as pounds per square metre (£ per m2) it is helpful to note that the rates equate to a contribution of £15,000 per average dwelling (89m2) in the inner area and £7,500 per average dwelling (89m2) in the outer area. - 6.6 As a consequence, there is a single charging zone within the Norwich City Council area, but two residential charging zones within the Broadland District Council and South Norfolk Council areas. - 6.7 Zone A covers all of the locations proposed for major growth in the Norwich Policy Area (NPA shown in Appendix 3), with the exception of Long Stratton. - 6.8 The approach to domestic parking takes account of guidance from CLG which confirms that domestic garages are CIL liable.
-It recognises that while a garage within a domestic curtilage may be used in a number of ways, it does not have the same value as the house itself.
-GVA did not consider garages as part of the Viability Study, but local market evidence suggests that garages add value to a dwelling.
-For this reason the authorities are consulting on a CIL charge for garages within domestic curtilages of a rate from £25-35 per m2 and are seeking further evidence to support this range.
+- 6.5 While CIL rates are expressed as pounds per square metre (£ per m2) it is helpful to note that the rates above would equate to a contribution of £15,000 per average dwelling (89m2) in the inner area and £7,500 per average dwelling (89m2) in the outer area. - 6.6 As a consequence, there is a single charging zone within the Norwich City Council area, but two residential charging zones within the Broadland District Council and South Norfolk Council areas. - 6.7 Zone A covers all of the locations proposed for major growth in the Norwich Policy Area (NPA - shown in Appendix 3), with the exception of Long Stratton. - 6.8 The approach to domestic parking takes account of guidance from CLG which confirms that domestic garages are CIL liable.
+The preliminary draft charging schedules proposed a separate, lower charge for domestic garages within curtilages.
+On further consideration, it is proposed that there is no separate charge rate for domestic garages, but that the residential rate will apply.
+This has been adjusted downwards in the inner zone to take account of the extra floorspace added by garages.
 Decked parking serving apartments will be charged at a nominal rate (£5 per m2), similar to that for multi-storey car parks for public use.